ff14-advanced-market-search/SaddlebagExchangeWoW/README.md

 1. Place this in the `World of Warcraft\_retail_\Interface\AddOns\` folder to load the addon into your game.
 2. Go to the auction house and view your active auctions
-3. Run the slash command `/sbex`
+3. Click the `Get Undercut Alert Data` button that pops up when you view the auction house or run the slash command `/sbex`.

-Output example needed for the discord bot:
+Json data similar to the following will be printed to your chat.
+This is needed for the discord bot to register for undercut alerts:

 ```json
 {